otrv4/otrv4/architecture-decisions/002-double-ratchet.md

 Even though our network model is in-order, we can benefit from the per-message forward secrecy that the Double Ratchet algorithm provides.

-We decided that only the receiver will reveal MAC keys per message for simplicity.
+We decided that only the receiver will reveal MAC keys every ratchet.

 ### Consequences